Cosium/vet/README.md

 With Vet, you can have feature branches.
 If you set the correct Gerrit authorizations, you can push them as standard branches.
-Vet is able to manage git remote pushed or local only source branch the same way.
+Vet is able to manage git remote pushed or local only source branches the same way.

 #### Checkout the feature branch to test or hack the changeset